preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

     //check if the page is default variation page if(page is DefaultVariationPage defaultVariationPage){
-        //then you can get all related variation pages (not include default page) defaultVariationPage.VariationPages
+        //then you can get its all related variation pages (default page will not be included) defaultVariationPage.VariationPages
     }